pharaox/artifact_trade/README.md

 ![Sell Artifacts Choose Buyer](https://steamuserimages-a.akamaihd.net/ugc/2047490891201303374/B5ACFC59CE3771A791C91868E7AA8C0B8E350FA8/?ima=fit)

 The list contains only valid buyers that are willing to buy the selected artifact.
-Buyers may offer different prices for the artifact, and will never offer more than their *short term budget*.
+Buyers may offer different prices for the artifact, and will never offer more than their *short-term budget*.
 Since buyers can't be sorted by their bid prices, the list contains only a limited number of buyers offering the highest bid prices.
 This number is 5 by default and can be configured via a game rule.

 After a buyer has been selected, clicking the button opens the **Sell Artifact** interaction, where you can review the effects and the buyer's reasons for accepting, and eventually sell the artifact.